Sitecore-Hackathon/2018-Go-Horse/documentation/README.md

 Module develop by GO HORSE TEAM , Sitecore Hackathon 2018

 ## Summary

 **Category:** xConnect
-Purpose: The Module automatically tracks all tweets for a specified #hashtag and identify accounts that interact with it and import them to xDB.
+**Purpose:** Identify personas and fire goals based on a twitter HashTag **Detailed Description** : The Module automatically tracks all tweets for a specified #hashtag and identify accounts that interact with it and import them to xDB.
 This module helps marketers to identify the profile of each user along with their engagement with the #hashtag, e.g. if someone tweets on #schackthon, visit the website, and fill in a "Visit Us" Form, then we can match the user to a given persona and show personalized content.